meteosat007/solar-pylontech/README.md

 After trying Python and Javascript options I have decided to go with Node-Red due to its easy block appproach to getting the results quickly with the least amount of complexity.
 Over the years I have learnt that if its simple to set-up, its more likely to just keep on running.

-Here I will share my Node-red flows and photos of the physical connections, the USB-RS485 adpters used on the raspberry Pi loacted close to the inverter and running Node-red.
+Here I will share my Node-red flows and photos of the physical connections, the USB-RS485 adapters used on the raspberry Pi located close to the inverter and running Node-red.

 Once you have your pi OS installed, set-up Wifi and updated the OS using the normal methods shown on the WEB you can install Node-red automatically to the latest version using the command below which is used at the command prompt vis ssh or in a terminal window on the raspberry pi.